Resolutions (Star Trek: Voyager): Writing

 As an episodic series rather than serialised, Star Trek: Voyager rarely considered its continuity, which garnered common criticism of the show considering its premise of being stranded from the Federation and embarking on a long journey to return to Earth with limited resources.
 One critic wrote that the series actively avoided episodic continuity "like the plague".
 This episode sees Janeway and Chakotay engage in a romantic relationship while living alone together on a planet; the characters had flirted together before, but the relationship between them was never explored beyond this episode.

 Writing for Tor.com in 2020, Keith DeCandido recalled the vocal subset of Voyager fans present on online forums back in the 1990s who wanted to see the two characters get together, and praised writer Jeri Taylor's work on doing so in the episode while still keeping the continuity standalone.
 Kate Mulgrew and Robert Beltran, who portrayed Janeway and Chakotay, respectively, have similarly acknowledged fan demand regarding a relationship between their characters, with Beltran seeing this episode as "a bone that was thrown to the many fans that were crying out for a Janeway and Chakotay relationship."

 Both Mulgrew and Beltran have remarked on the potential relationship between the characters.
 Mulgrew remarked that she thought the episode was "wonderful", but was left as equally disconcerted as the audience that the romance was never explored any further.
 Beltran thought that the script was interesting and cemented their relationship, but not necessarily in a romantic way.
 He criticised the romance as superficial, barely progressing beyond hand-holding, and believed that Janeway never took Chakotay seriously.
 Beltran remarked that a relationship between Janeway and Chakotay had never been seriously considered by the writers, and that he would like to have seen more relationships in the series beyond Tom Paris and B'Elanna Torres.
 Beltran ultimately felt that both he and Mulgrew were indifferent towards a relationship forming between the two characters – a sentiment Mulgrew has shared.

 Continuity

-The seventh season episode "Shattered" sees Janeway and Chakotay discuss if their relationship could ever have progressed further, to which Chakotay denies.
+The seventh season episode "Shattered" sees Janeway and Chakotay discuss if their relationship could ever have progressed further, which Chakotay denies.